 “Raising Gentle Men is not full of dramatic, life-altering events.
 And yet, the story is perfect.
 The power of Jay’s story is in the small details: a bed-time story, a brief moment holding hands.
 And isn’t that the lesson for us all when searching how to serve others?
 We shouldn’t underestimate God’s power to work in small ways.”
 (America Magazine)

 Jay Sullivan visited the University of Scranton on Thursday, September 18, 2014 as the keynote speaker for our annual lecture on Ignatian Values in Action (6PM at the Byron Center).
 Click here to watch.

 Click here to learn more about Jay Sullivan and his book: Raising Gentle Men.

 2013-2014 ROYAL READS

-The book we have selected for the 2013-2014 academic year Royal Reads Program is Almost Home by a Kevin Ryan and Tina Kelley.
+The book selected for the 2013-2014 academic year Royal Reads Program is Almost Home by a Kevin Ryan and Tina Kelley.
 Kevin Ryan is the President of Covenant House, which is the largest charity serving homeless, trafficked and runaway youth in the Americas.
 Tina Kelley was a staff writer for the New York Times for ten years and shared in a Pulitzer Prize for the paper’s coverage of the September 11 attacks.
 Almost Home describes the lives of six young people who struggle with issues such as family violence, prostitution, teen parenthood, rejection based on sexual orientation, and aging out of foster care without a family.
 Almost Home is “full of hope, compassion, and practical suggestions on how to fight youth homelessness” so, as a community, we can “help young people attain the bright futures they deserve.”

 2012-2013 ROYAL READS